 To more directly assess the impact of the chameleon mechanism, we also carry out linearized f_R simulations in which the gravitational potential, Ψ , is evaluated according to Eq.
 (5).
 In the linearized treatment, the Compton wavelength is assumed to be fixed by the background field and thus chameleon effects are not present.
 Therefore, the difference between the full f_R simulations and the linearized f_R simulations are wholly due to the chameleon effects.
-To avoid confusion with linearization of the density field, we will call these runs the "no-chameleon" simulations.
+We will call these runs the "no-chameleon" simulations.